 Antioxidants are important because they prevent and eliminate free radicals.
-Free radicals are atoms that are missing an electron in their outer shell – and they’re bad because that atom will steal electrons from its neighbouring atoms.
+Free radicals are atoms that are missing an electron in their outer shell – and they're bad because that atom will steal electrons from its neighboring atoms.
 This causes a chain reaction that leads to diseases, including cancer.

 The antioxidants in blueberries have a huge number of beneficial effects on the body.
 They help it stay young, they prevent diseases of both the brain and the body, and they help your organs function better.

 This means it can help fight against aging and cancer in a unique way.

 Oxidative damage occurs in our cells on a daily basis.
 Oxidation is largely the reason human beings grow old, wither, and eventually die.
 (Hence why antioxidants are such a hot topic these days.)

 Oxidized DNA leads to mutations, which will eventually lead to cancer.
 Drinking whole blueberry juice, or eating the berries fresh or frozen, will decrease oxidative DNA damage.
 This particular study says that regular blueberry consumption can decrease the chance of damage by 20%.

 6. Blueberries can help increase your body's insulin sensitivity.

 A study published in 2010 in the Nutrition Journal observes that blueberries can improve insulin sensitivity in the obese folk who have shown to be insulin resistance.
 This implies that blueberry consumption can help fight against diabetes.